AlbertoSvg/polito-aw1-Survey/README.md

 - POST `/api/surveys`
   - **Description:** to create a new the survey and save it to the database
   - **Request parameters:** *None*
-  - **Request body content:** The informations abount the created survey
+  - **Request body content:** The informations about the created survey
   - **Success Response:**
     *  *Code:* `201 Created`
     *  *Content*: